soumya-ranjan-sahoo/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Hi there!
-I am a Masters student of Computer Science, currently studying at Saarland University in the city of Saarbrücken in Germany.
-I am also a research assistant and thesis student at the Max Planck Institute for Software Systems.
-I am interested in research topics that broadly encompass machine learning and its applications in the social context.
+I am a Masters student of Computer Science, currently studying at [Saarland University](https://saarland-informatics-campus.de/) in the city of Saarbrücken in Germany.
+I am also a research assistant and thesis student at the [Max Planck Institute for Software Systems](https://www.mpi-sws.org/).
+I worked with the [Networked Systems](https://people.mpi-sws.org/~gummadi/) Research Group under the supervision of Prof. [Krishna Gummadi](https://people.mpi-sws.org/~gummadi/) and Prof. [Isabel Valera](https://ivaleram.github.io/).
+I am interested in research topics that broadly encompass machine learning and its applications.
 I am particularly interested in the aspects of fairness, interpretability, robustness and privacy of the applications of such systems in social domains, natural language processing, vision, etc.

 I am currently looking for available positions for pursuing a PhD in order to work on challenging and interesting problems in my topics of interest.